omega-gg/Sky-runtime/bash/youtube-dl/README.md

 ## Configuration

-Place your youtube-dl binary into the storage/user/bin folder.
+Place your youtube-dl binary into the storage/user/bin folder or set SKY_PATH_YOUTUBE_DL.

 ## Tools